Laci444/UUfixAddon/README.md

-# Slimefun4 Addon
+# UUfixAddon
-Trying to fix UU-matter recipes in SlimeFuns LiteXpansion addon.
+Using LiteXpansion's UU-matter to create recipes that can be autocrafted.